linrunner/tlp-doc/support/troubleshooting.rst

     RUNTIME_PM_ON_AC=
     RUNTIME_PM_ON_BAT=

-When the problem disappears, uncomment above lines and continue with the next section.
+When the problem disappears, uncomment above lines and try to narrow down the problem to a single device or driver as described in the following sections.
 Otherwise the cause is not a PCIe device – proceed to :ref:`tsg-usb`.

 .. rubric:: Denylist single devices

-Enter every PCIe device address into :ref:set-runtimepm-denylist` – but only one device at a time!
+Enter every PCIe device address into :ref:`set-runtimepm-denylist` – but only one device at a time!

 As soon as the problem disappears, you have identified the causing PCIe device and are finished.
-Otherwise the cause is not a PCIe device – proceed to :ref:`tsg-usb`.

 .. rubric:: Denylist drivers

 As an alternative to device denylisting, you may denylist all devices attached to a particular driver by means of :ref:`set-runtimepm-driver-denylist`.

-If the problem isn't solved by now, proceed to :ref:`tsg-usb`.
+If no single device or driver can be identified as the cause, it is suggested to disable Runtime PM altogether again as described above.

 .. _tsg-usb: